 First things first!

-Hey there!
-I hope you’re getting as excited for your session as I am!
-I know picking out what to wear can be intimidating, so don’t worry we’re going to go through this together.
-Here are a few guidelines I’ve put together so you can show up to your shoot looking and feeling awesome, while still making sure the images are focused on you and not what you’re wearing.
-To start things off, let me just make it clear that I am by no means a fashion expert, I spend 90% of my time in flannels and Birkenstocks so there is a hell of a chance you have better style than I do!
+What’s up guys!
+I hope you’re getting as excited for your session as I am!!
+I know picking out what to wear can be incredibly intimidating, so don’t worry we’re going to make this nice and easy for you and we’ll go over it together!
+Here are a few guidelines I’ve put together so that you can show up to our shoot looking and feeling like a million bucks, while still ensuring that the images are focused on you and not your outfits!
+To start things off, let me just make it clear that I am by no means a fashion expert, I spend 90% of my time in grandpa sweaters and Birkenstocks so there is a hell of a chance you have better style than I do!
 These things are just what I’ve found successful from previous shoots.
-It’s also super important to remember that these are just guidelines and not rules, so if you want to pull a David and show up in a chicken suit (bad Bachelorette joke), you do you.
+It’s also super important to remember that these are just guidelines and not strict rules, so if you want to pull a David and show up in a chicken suit (Bachelorette joke lol), you do you.

 The biggest thing for me is that I want you guys to look like yourselves.
 Don’t feel like if your style doesn’t seem like it matches this guideline that your photos won’t turn out great.
 Wearing what you would normally wear not only makes the photos actually look like you guys, but you will be SO much more comfortable throughout the shoot!
 A lot of my couples have gone shopping to find “nicer” things for them to wear, but then they are so uncomfortable in it halfway through the shoot and they regret not just wearing something they feel like themselves in.
 Bring stuff that you normally wear, stuff that’s been in your closet and that you can feel cozy and like yourself in.
 If you normally wear ripped jeans and an oversized sweater?
 Do it.
 Plus, most dudes are generally not too thrilled about having to wear a starchy button-up oxford with dress shoes if they are normally running around in Timberlands and a flannel.
 I promise you will feel way better before and after the shoot if you wear things that make you feel like you.